 And then you can try to follow the plan in any of the supported sports; be it running, dancing or spinning.
 That's up to you.

 Basically you should keep your heart rate in the range indicated in the picture.
 You can say that it is something simple, but it is appropriate for most people especially if you do not have special goals or are an advanced athlete.

 The clock display will briefly show messages telling you to speed up or slow down if you are outside the programmed zone.

-Our goal is to meet the time and intensity set.
-Every minute you spend outside that zone will not count towards the total set.
-If you have to be between 145 and 160 beats, you will not "stack up" minutes if you are at 140 ppm or 190 ppm.
+Our goal is to meet the set time and intensity.
+Any minute you spend outside that zone will not count towards your total.
+If you have to be between 145 and 160 bpm, you will not "accumulate" minutes if you are at 140 bpm or 190 bpm.

 What if for whatever reason you don't meet the target or exceed it?
 Don't worry, because the training plan will be adapted again.
 If you've gone longer the next session will be smoother, and if you've towed for the next day it will be remembered that you need some more cane.

 At any time you can see how your week is going and what lies ahead.
 Within the available screens you can access the one that shows you the training time, compared to our weekly goal.

 In short, what you get is a concept that promises quite a lot.
 The plans are very simple to follow, which I think is more than appropriate for the user that Suunto 3 Fitness is intended for.
 And it's a good detail to be able to see what the workout is for the next few days directly on the clock, something that as I say the Amazfit doesn't do.